This is an exceptional guide to ballet terms that includes definitions as well as audio clips to help with pronunciation.

 Both of these publications have been working hard to help dancers in need, but also spread the word about where to find media related to dance while we are unable to enjoy it live and in person.
 You can find articles on where companies are sharing their recordings, new podcasts, live classes to stay in shape, or how best to transition back to working in a studio space.

 Dance/NYC's mission is to promote the knowledge, appreciation, practice, and performance of dance in the metropolitan New York City area.
 It operates as a great networking resource for those in the dance community.
-They are also currently running a Coronavirus Impact Survey aimed at gauging the effect this pandemic is having on the dance community.
-The link to this is below:
+Dance/NYC has released two rounds of relief funds since the pandemic began.
+The link to these is below where you can check for any future plans.

 Dance writer and reviewer Marina Harss has compiled a very comprehensive list of streaming sources for Dance, Theatre, and Music.
 She is continually updating the page as new resources become available, and is a wonderful supplement to other materials found in this guide.